Before-Hairshop/Barbershop-Plus-Plus/README.md

 # Barbershop++

 ## Authors
-- Bohgyu Kim, Kyongmo Kim, Nayoung U
+- Bohgyu Kim, Kyongmo Kim, Nayoung U, DongBin Na
-- Konkuk Univ, KAIST Univ, Ajou Univ
+- Konkuk Univ, KAIST Univ, Ajou Univ, POSTECH

 ## Abstract
 > Recently, virtual hair styling service using deep learning technology is attracting attention.
 The core of virtual hair styling technology is ① to change the hairstyle naturally while maintaining the identity of the person, and ② to return the results quickly enough to satisfy the service users.
 However, existing deep learning-based methods have a problem in that they change not only the hairstyle but also the facial features that indicate the identity of the face, or that inference takes a long time.
 In this paper, we propose Barbershop++, a method that applies an encoding network to the core components of the existing Barbershop method.
 Barbershop++ speeds traditional reasoning while maintaining image quality with virtual hair styling.